molab-itp/moWebJam/README.md

 # [moWebJam](https://github.com/molab-itp/moWebJam)

-- reload web pages that fail after running for long period
+- show a playlist of websites in browser
+- controls for fullscreen and testing
+- node/ru-play.sh

 - remix of public web sites with electron for big screen installations
 - and remote control via mobile devices using qrcode

+- reload web pages that fail after running for long period

 ## let america be